Skip to main content

 The building blocks

-At the heart of Blaxel is our flagship Sandbox service.
-They are secure instant-launching compute environments that you can use for running AI code.
+At the heart of Blaxel is our flagship perpetual sandbox service.
+Sandboxes are secure, instant-launching compute environments that you can use for running AI code.
+Blaxel lets you keep sandboxes on automatic standby with optimized agent hosting for near instant latency.
+With Blaxel sandboxes, you get:

 • Automatic scale-to-zero after 5s inactivity, resume from standby under 25ms even after weeks.